Gummy stem blight is a fungal disease of cucumbers, melons, pumpkins, squash, watermelons, and other cucurbits.

 Gummy stem blight disease cycle

 Gummy stem blight spores are common in the environment.
 This disease is both seed- and soil-borne.
 For infection to occur, there must be enough heat and moisture for fungal spores to germinate.
 This disease is most likely when humidity levels are above 85% and temperatures are between 68°F and 77°F.

 Leaves that stay wet for more than one hour provide the moisture needed for spores to germinate and penetrate healthy plant tissue.
 Spores also enter through plant wounds created by insect feeding, happy dogs, and other garden visitors.
 Other diseases, such as powdery mildew, can also weaken a plant, making it easy for fungal spores to take hold.
 Once it enters a plant, this pathogen moves to the stems, where cankers start forming.

 Gummy stem blight management

-Infected plants should be removed and tossed in the trash bin.
+Remove infected plants and toss them in the trash bin.
 Two- or three-year crop rotations, removing plant debris at the end of each growing season, and maintaining proper plant spacing help prevent gummy stem blight.
 And keep those leaves dry by avoiding overhead watering.
 While no resistant varieties are available, you can buy seeds treated for gummy stem blight.

 You can grow a surprising amount of food in your own yard.
 Ask me how!